UncleGoogle/AcousticStand/README.md

-# AcousticStandWork
+# AcousticStand

- in progres...
+A device to detect acoustic signals and perform speach detection.

- wait for alpha realise
+Work in progres.